 This is the women’s suffrage amendment.
-It ensures that all of the rights of American citizens apply to both sexes.
+It ensures that all American citizens’ rights apply to both sexes.
 The rights must be given fully and not partly denied.

 Do the Ninth and Tenth Amendments Deal With Enumerated Rights?

 Only the first eight of the amendments give Americans enumerated rights.
-The ninth amendment states that Americans have other, unwritten rights that are not spelled out in the constitution.
-The tenth amendment limits the federal government’s powers to the constitution’s written laws.
+The Ninth Amendment states that Americans have other, unwritten rights that are not spelled out in the American constitution.
+The Tenth Amendment limits the federal government’s powers to the constitution’s written laws.

 Many Rights Americans Have are Unenumerated